JustinHoyt/sdl_ios_guides/docs/Getting Started/Adapting to the Head Unit Language/index.md

     func checkHeadUnitLanguage() {
         // 1.
 Get the current head unit `language` and `hmiDisplayLanguage` from the `registerAppInterfaceResponse`

         // 2.
-Check if the app’s `currentLanguage` and `currentHMIDisplayLanguage` matches the head-unit’s current language and `hmiDisplayLanguage`.
+Check if the app’s `currentLanguage` and `currentHMIDisplayLanguage` matches the head unit’s current language and `hmiDisplayLanguage`.
 If so, no need to send a `changeRegistration` request.

         // 3.
-Check if the head-unit’s current language is supported by the app.
+Check if the head unit’s current language is supported by the app.
 If not, set the app’s `currentLanguage` and `currentHMIDisplayLanguage` to the app’s default supported language.
 No need to send a `changeRegistration` request.

         // 5.
-If the app supports the head-unit’s current language, send a `changeRegistration` request.
+If the app supports the head unit’s current language, send a `changeRegistration` request.
 Update the `currentLanguage` and `currentHMIDisplayLanguage` vars with the head unit's language.
     }

     func registerForNotifications() {